Updated February 7, 2023

 - Name / Ticker of the stock

-This is the most basic type, where the buyer (or seller) quotes a particular price for a particular stock, and the order will get executed at that instance itself.
+This is the most basic type, where the buyer (or seller) quotes a particular price for a particular stock, and the order will be executed at that instance.
 This is a real-time order, where the buyer (or seller) can identify a moment when the markets reach a desired level, and it is the right time to enter into a transaction.
 The transaction gets executed the moment that the party enters the requirement.

 John places a market order to buy 1500 stocks of ABC Corporation at $10.00.

-In this case, when the market reaches $10.00 for ABC Corp, John places his order to purchase the stock.
+In this case, John places his order to purchase the stock when the market reaches $10.00 for ABC Corp.
 However, like John, there may be many other participants who would have placed their orders at that instance.
 Hence by the time, John’s order gets finally executed, the price may have gone up to $10.10 or down to $9.90.
-A practical problem may arise when the lot size does not match with the price quoted, which means the seller(s) may be selling a smaller lot (say only 1000 stocks).
+A practical problem may arise when the lot size does not match the quoted price, meaning the seller(s) may sell a smaller lot (say only 1000 stocks).
 Hence only 1000 stocks could be purchased at $10.00, and the rest had to be traded at the best available price after that.

-This order type has been specially designed to limit the losses.
-With this, a buyer sets a limit to the price of the stock, whereby the order gets executed only if the spot price in the market is equal to or lower to that set price.
-This ensures that the buyer will not face a loss if prices do not reach that limit price based on his trading analysis of the correct price.
+This order type has been specially designed to limit losses.
+With this, a buyer sets a limit to the price of the stock, whereby the order gets executed only if the spot price in the market is equal to or lower than that set price.
+This ensures that the buyer will not lose if prices do not reach that limit based on his trading analysis of the correct price.
 Similarly, a seller can set a limit too, and the order gets executed only if the prices reach that limit or higher.